 Morning: Book yourself onto a free walking tour with Sandemans.
 I do these wherever I go and they’re a brilliant way to see the sights and talk to a local for tips.
 The tours really are free, they just ask for tips of a value you deem suitable.
 It starts in Dam Square and you get shown loads of highlights in the area.
 I would suggest €15 per person to be a good tip.

 Night: Head into Centrum to explore the crazy nightlife as well as a different perspective on the Red Light District.
 There are tonnes of bars and cafes to head to and just make sure you look above and below your eyesight as there are places hidden everywhere.
-Also, the locals are dressed pretty casual for nights out so don’t worry about what you’re wearing!
-Cost of drinks vary from anything from €3 for a beer to €13 for a cocktail or a mixer.
+Also, the locals are dressed pretty casually for nights out so don’t worry about what you’re wearing.
+Cost of drinks varies from anything from €3 for a beer to €13 for a cocktail or a mixer.
 Oh BTW if you like Gin then you’ll be pleased to hear they serve it in glasses the size of your head.
 No crappy tiny servings here!

 Museumplein is just a little bit further on form Vondelpark which is where you will find the famous IAmsterdam sign.
 It’s busy but you should be able to get some fun pictures of this.
 There are always people climbing on top of the letters so do what you fancy!
 In the winter there is also a skating rink if you fancy.

-Evening: During the winter, Amsterdam hosts a fab Light Fstival from the beginning of December through to January.
+Evening: During the winter, Amsterdam hosts a fab Light Festival from the beginning of December through to January.
 There are 2 routes- a walking one and a canal one.
 Now no trip to Amsterdam would be complete without a canal trip, so why not take a night canal boat ride to see the displays!
-I actually booked a ticket for this from Sandemans (they offer a number of other paid tours) for €22 and you get free hot chocolate and mulled wine.
-You can also take your own booze on there as well!
+I bought tickets for €22 and got free hot chocolate and mulled wine.
+You can also take your own alcohol on there as well!
 The tour starts from just in front of Centrum Station which is a proper gem to see.
 If you want to get more of a taster for the Light Festival, take a look at my post here and book your Early Bird tickets for the Amsterdam Light Festival here!

 Dinner: Head over to China Town which is right next to Nieuwmarkt and the Red Light District for some delicious food.
 Amsterdam is a very diverse and multicultural city so you’ll find a variety of Asian restaurants here (not just Chinese).
 I had a massive meal and drink here for just €14